Showing posts with label History. Show all posts

 Enjoy your new adventures Ava (and Kirsty) and thank you for all the fun times we have had together.

 Goodbye 2022.
-It's been an interesting one.
+Its been an interesting one.

 Does the Christmas break encourage you to look over the previous year and motivate you to set challenges for the next one?
 I am not one for New Year's resolutions; instead, I plan to improve myself numerous times over the year, but I will spend time reviewing my achievements, counting blessings and thinking about all I have accomplished.